Are you an employer in the NWT and need help filling job vacancies? We can help.

 ADVERTISING YOUR VACANCY

-If you are applying under the Skilled Worker or Express Entry categories, you must have advertised the job for a minimum of 30 consecutive calendar days within six months immediately prior to submitting your application.
+If you are applying under the Skilled Worker or Express Entry categories, you must have advertised the job for a minimum of 14 consecutive calendar days within twelve months immediately prior to submitting your application.

-For applications under the Critical Impact Worker category, advertisements must be posted for a minimum of 60 consecutive calendar days, within twelve months immediately prior to submitting your application.
+For applications under the Entry Level/Semi-Skilled Occupations category, advertisements must be posted for a minimum of 30 consecutive calendar days, within 12 months immediately prior to submitting your application.

 You must also send us a summary of your advertising results.
 This document must list all the applications you received alongside a detailed list of reasons for refusal of employment.
 You must also explain why your candidate is the best choice for the position.